mmiranda222/.statsuite/content/using-dlm-excel-addin/get-data.md

 ![DLM Excel-Addin edit filters](/dotstatsuite-documentation/images/dlm-excel-addin-edit-filters.png)

-*Note* that, since [April 28, 2022 Release .Stat Suite .NET 8.1.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#april-28-2022), only dimension values with available data are displayed in the edit filters panel.
-It means that, if e.g. a dataflow has only annual data but it is using a dimension with more frequency values (e.g. Monthly, or Daily), then only Annual frequency will appear in the Frequency selector.
+**Only dimension values with available data** are displayed in the edit filters panel.
+It means that, if e.g. a dataflow has only annual data but it is using a codelist with more frequency values (e.g. Monthly, or Daily), then only Annual frequency will appear in the Frequency selector.
+Similarly, when the dataflow has a **time** dimension, the default start and end periods reflect the current data availability by applying the related values in the *SDMX* actual content constraint as default time period boundaries (e.g. start:2017 end:2022).
+If the dataflow has no actual content constraint, then the time period start and end values are empty by default.

 Once the user has applied a filter selection(s), it is possible to view and directly modify it/them by editing the "Current filters" fields (add/remove).
 The dataflow selection, including filtered dimensions, is also displayed at the bottom of the wizard using [SDMX Rest syntax](https://github.com/sdmx-twg/sdmx-rest/blob/v1.5.0/v2_1/ws/rest/docs/4_4_data_queries.md), and the user can edit this query directly in the field and apply the desired modifications.
 The filter selections will then be updated accordingly in the above data filters.